limrun-inc/limguard/OPERATIONS.md

 kubectl annotate <nodename> limguard.limrun.com/public-key=${PUB_KEY} --overwrite
 ```

-#### Bootstrapping peers
+### Bootstrapping peers

+#### Automated

-In a working host, run the following script that will produce a set of commands to run on
+In a working Kubernetes API, run the following script that will produce a set of commands to run on
 your peer so that it knows about all other peers.

 ```bash